karimifarzam/karimifarzam.github.io/_posts/2023-04-25-sidebar-table-of-contents.md

 Such a model would embrace its lack of ability to provide closure on these questions but nevertheless strives towards it.

-3. B.S.
-Chimni, International Law and World Order: A Critique of Contemporary Approaches 499 (2nd ed.
-2017).
-4. H.M.
-Prescott & L.M.
-Thompson, A Right to Ourselves: Women's Suffrage and the Birth Control Movement, 19 J.Gilded Age & Progressive Era 542 (2020).
-5. M.L.
-McGowan, Participation in Investigational Fertility Preservation Research: A Feminist Research Ethics Approach, in Oncofertility: Ethical, Legal, Social, and Medical Perspectives, at 209-221 (2010).

-## Customizing Your Table of Contents
-{:data-toc-text="Customizing"}

-If you want to learn more about how to customize the table of contents of your sidebar, you can check the [bootstrap-toc](https://afeld.github.io/bootstrap-toc/) documentation.
-Notice that you can even customize the text of the heading that will be displayed on the sidebar.

 ### II: Migration and Globalization

 Migration has been significantly impacted by globalization and technological progress.
 Achiume's article "Migration as Decolonization" presents international migration as the "defining problem of our time."
-She views colonialism as having "initiated inequitable global interconnection" and suggests that "decolonization could be conceived of not as independence but as more equitable interconnection."7 Her view is ambivalent towards globalization as an emancipation force, focusing instead on the relative power distribution resulting from it.
+She views colonialism as having "initiated inequitable global interconnection" and suggests that "decolonization could be conceived of not as independence but as more equitable interconnection."
+(7) Her view is ambivalent towards globalization as an emancipation force, focusing instead on the relative power distribution resulting from it.
 Achiume says, "Insofar as the First and Third Worlds remain bound, for those who are subordinated in this relationship, equality or decolonization may entail shifting power within the